Southbound visas 690 dirhams/1 day in Rabat or €55 at the border

-Now that the road south is sealed, a lot of people shoot through Mori and don’t give it a chance.
+A lot of people shoot through Mori and don’t give the interior a chance.
 Others recognise that these days it’s the only real Saharan country left where you can drive anywhere they will allow without a mandatory guide, although lately they try and insist you get to a town before dark and camp by a police station.

 The run along the railway from the coast to Choum (Route R2, below) is a good introduction to the desert with easy navigation and some extended dune cordons; it gets soft and tussocky so for these sectionsmotorbikes may find it easier on the coarse gravel between the rail tracks (no sleepers).

-North of the Adrar is little explored, but possibly not actually out-of-bounds on the northwest corner west of 10°W (see this).
+North of Choum is little explored, but possibly not actually out-of-bounds on the northwest corner west of 10°W (see this).
 You won’t make it to Chegga fort where Mali and Algeria meet; there is probably too much illicit activity going on around here.
 The map on the left shows access in 2017; basically Bir Mogrein is the limit.

 In late 2006 we drove direct from Ouadane east to Bordj Moktar in Algeria and beyond – a technically easy if very remote 2000km off-piste traverse that was not without risks in northern Mali.
 Trip report from far north Mori in late 2011 here.
 Stick to the Zouerat road and you should be OK, but of course it’s a dead end, as borders beyond are closed – to tourists at least.

 The Route R2 update from the border via Choum to Atar (520km, p.468 in the old book) is below.
 Since 2011 it’s said to be improved although the dunes stages are still dunes and would be hard work on a heavy bike and even harder in a 2WD.

 Mauritania Route R2 left and a Google map with added information.